gaelhugo/tinytron/README.md

-# ESP32-MiniTV
+# Tinytron 📺

 ⚠️ Work in progress ⚠️

+## Overview

 This project is a tiny video player designed specifically for the [ESP32-S3-LCD-1.69 from Waveshare](https://www.waveshare.com/wiki/ESP32-S3-LCD-1.69).

-It can play MJPEG AVI files from an SD card, or stream video content from a computer over WiFi and Websockets.
-It features a simple web interface for configuration and can be controlled with a single button.
+It can play MJPEG AVI files from an SD card, or stream video content from a computer over WiFi.
+It features a simple web interface for configuration and can be controlled with a single physical button.

+### Easy weekend project

+Tinytron was designed with simplicity in mind:

+- Limited parts: only the dev board, sd card reader and battery, for a total cost of 30€ or less.
+- Minimal soldering: only a 6 pin header to solder.
+- Custom case: the 4 elements of the case print in 30 minutes on a Prusa MK4S.
+- Quick assembly: takes about 5 minutes.
+- No software to install: both flashing the firmware and converting video files can be done directly from this web page.

+Note: given these goals I chose not to support audio playback in this project.

+### Additional features

+- Simple control using a single physical button (single press to pause/resume playback, double press to next video, long press to turn on/off).
+- Battery voltage monitoring.
+- Web-based control panel for device management (WiFi settings, video streaming, battery voltage and various stats).
+- Over-the-Air (OTA) firmware updates.

-## Hardware
+## ⚙️ Hardware

 I sourced parts from Aliexpress and Amazon, and designed the case around them.